 5 ways to minimize spring allergies

 1. Know the pollen and mold counts!
 If you track when pollen and mold spore levels are highest, you will know when you or your child should stay indoors and when it is safer to be outside enjoying the welcome spring weather.
 Plan outdoor activities for when pollen counts are lowest, usually early mornings.
 Avoid scheduling activities on hot, windy days.
-More information on this topic is here: Do You Know Your Pollen Count?
+More information on this topic can be found here: Do You Know Your Pollen Count?

 4. Get rid of pollen and mold in your indoor environment.
 Cleaning up your personal environment is one of the most fruitful steps you can take toward better allergy health.
 It's not easy, but you'll find a number of tips in this article that will get you started on the right track: Spring Cleaning Tips for Allergy Sufferers.